 For days, months or years, they had been living in a rag-tag city of tents, tucked away in the woods near Camden's downtown.
 Then, Amir Khan — a pastor and entrepreneur — came along and promised them homes for a year.

 It was a bold effort to fix a complicated problem in a hurry.
-Khan figured he could rent homes for this band of homeless people and that with support and faith, they might flourish.
+Khan figured he could rent homes for this band of homeless people and that with a lot of help and just as much faith, they might flourish.

 But others embraced the opportunity: The woman whose four children had been taken away from her, because of her depression.
+The carpenter who was desperate to make a decent life so he could reconnect with his toddler.
 The ex-con who never knew a normal life and struggled to stay sober and out of prison.

-Fifty-four people went with Khan in all, some making a stop at a detoxification program first.
+Fifty-four people went with Khan in all, some of them first making a stop at a detoxification program.

 Television cameras were there to record the end of Tent City; it was a feel-good story.